Sagelt/beyond/index.md

 souls above all else.
 But from what the mortal realm has seen these extraplanar forces have singular aims for the material plane.

+The distance between planes of existance is beyond imagining so each of these extraplanar forces is present but not overwhelming on the material plane.
+With time and left unchecked it is likely the material plane with balkanize into demon outposts and fey-run refuge camps while the gods bicker and the old ones gleefully promote the chaos and destruction.
+Mortals are the only thing standing against this grim future, but mortals are also the ones collaborating with these destructive forces in return for scraps.

+Extraplanar forces are the lurking end to *Beyond,* the largest threats that create problems for the players to set goals against.
+They are exploitive and uncaring evils that will literally end the world if left unchecked.
+They provide the dying light to rage against.

 ### Demons

 Demons come to the mortal realms to pry wealth (as they see it) from the